rohit1901/boom-router/README.md

 </Route>
 ```

-1. This first route will be active for all paths that start with `/app`, this is equivalent to having a base path in your app.
+1. The first route is active for all paths that start with `/app`, equivalent to having a base path in your app.

-2. The second one uses dynamic pattern to match paths like `/app/user/1`, `/app/user/1/anything` and so on.
+2. The second one uses a dynamic pattern to match paths like `/app/user/1`, `/app/user/1/anything`, and so on.

-3. Finally, the inner-most route will only work for paths that look like `/app/users/1/orders`.
-The match is strict, since that route does not have a `nest` prop and it works as usual.
+3. The inner-most route will only work for paths like `/app/users/1/orders`.
+The match is strict, as that route does not have a `nest` prop and works as usual.

-If you call `useLocation()` inside the last route, it will return `/orders` and not `/app/users/1/orders`.
-This creates a nice isolation and it makes it easier to make changes to parent route without worrying that the rest of the app will stop working.
-If you need to navigate to a top-level page however, you can use a prefix `~` to refer to an absolute path:
+If you call `useLocation()` inside the last route, it will return `/orders`, not `/app/users/1/orders`.
+This creates isolation, making it easier to make changes to the parent route without affecting the rest of the app.
+To navigate to a top-level page, use a `~` prefix to refer to an absolute path:

 ```js
 <Route path="/payments" nest>